cdfishe1/password-generator/README.md

 ## Credits

-* David Metcalfe, bootcamp tutor, for helping me to understand how to make the password button execute two different functions as well as overall function execution.
+* David Metcalfe, bootcamp tutor, for helping me to understand how to make the password button execute two different functions as well as chainging the functions more efficiently.

 ## License